kaakaa/pflenker.github.io/_drafts/rust-text-editor-chapter-3.md

 }
 ```

 `editor_read_key()`'s job is to wait for one keypress, and return it.
-Note that we can be passed `None` by the system, on which we wait for the next "real" keypress, discarding the current one.
-This expresses our desire to read an actual key from the user, and not `None`.
 Later, we'll expand this function to handle escape sequences, which involves reading multiple bytes that represent a single keypress, as is the case with the arrow keys.
 Since we are now explicitly using a `loop` in `main()`, we do not need to use `for..in` here.

 `editor_process_keypress()` waits for a keypress, and then handles it.
 Later, it will map various <kbd>Ctrl</kbd> key combinations and other special keys to different editor functions, and insert any alphanumeric and other printable keys' characters into the text that is being edited.
+That's why we are using `match` instead of `if let` here.

 `editor_process_keypress()` returns a boolean which indicates to the `main` whether or not it should listen for the next key press.
 We could have exited the program from within `editor_process_keypress` by calling `std::process::exit`, but that would prevent Rust from doing cleanup and leave the terminal in an undefined state.